dschadow/CloudSecurity/README.md

 This Spring Boot based web application contacts the Spring Cloud Config Server for configuration and exposes the REST endpoints `/`, `/users`, `/credentials` (like the **config-client** application) and `/secrets`.
 The `/secrets` endpoint communicates with Vault directly and provides POST and GET methods to read and write individual values to the configured Vault.
-You can use the applications [Swagger UI](http://localhost:8080/swagger-ui.html) to interact with all endpoints.
+You can use the applications **Swagger UI** on `http://localhost:8080/swagger-ui.html` to interact with all endpoints.

 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-client-vault/src/main/resources/bootstrap.yml)
 file in the **config-client-vault** project does use the root token shown during vault init.
 You have to update this